Prideland-Okoi/I4GxZuri_training/README.md

+https://prideland-okoi.github.io/flexboxtask/ A) Recreate a 3-column card design using CSS Flexbox Layout

 I am an **Ingressive for Good + Zuri student**.
 Being offered a scholarship for Full stack software engineering, this repository contains all my Tasks.

 ##Technologies